 GATORADE SIDE EFFECTS

 Moral of the story: It’s okay to have a Gatorade every once in a while.
 It’s okay to suck down some gel for a shot of energy so you can cross that finish line.
 However, try your best to stick to water whenever possible to hydrate.
 Cut back on sugar in general.
-If not training for a marathon, there is no scientific need to snack on gels, chews and goos.
-If you feel like you need more advice, contact Dr. Jessica T. Emery at Sugar Fix Dental Loft.
-Not only is Dr. Emery a cosmetic dentist, she runs!
-Better than this author, in fact.
+If not training for a marathon, there is no scientific need to snack on gels, chews, and goos.
+If you feel like you need more advice, contact us at Sugar Fix Dental Loft.